cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 In SimPy 3, you call :meth:`~simpy.core.Process.interrupt()` on the victim process.
 You can optionally pass a cause.
-An :exc:`~simpy.core.Interrupt` is then thrown into the victim process, which has to be handled explicitly.
+An :exc:`~simpy.core.Interrupt` is then thrown into the victim process, which has to handle the interrupt via ``try: ... except Interrupt: ...``.

 **SimPy 2**